A Beginner’s Guide on How to Invest in Canada

 Financial advisors can give you top-level advice on investments.
 Financial advisors are experts and have robust experience in the investment world.
 You have an option of letting them do all the work as you stay hands-free.

 With financial advisors, you are prioritized and can schedule meetings, and talk about your finances and plans with the person investing your money.
 You can find a good financial advisor through Google by checking on reviews.
 Usually, financial advisors have higher fees than online brokers and robo-advisors.

 Investing procedures for different investments in Canada

 There is a lot of investment opportunity in Canada.
 Now that you are familiar with the financial instruments available in Canada and how to access the market, let us summarize how to invest in a few selected instruments below.
 Most are available through online brokers.

 How to invest in ETF in Canada

-The three methods used to buy ETFs in Canada are a online trading platform, robo-advisor and a financial advisor.
+The three methods used to buy ETFs in Canada are an online trading platform, a robo-advisor and a financial advisor.